-- ii.
+- i.
+The outcomes and trended results of each improvement project, including documentation of successful and unsuccessful interventions; - ii.
 The results of any efforts to support community integration for enrollees using longterm services and supports; and - iii.
 How these results will be incorporated into the MCP's quality strategy. - 8.
 External Quality Review.
 ODM will select an external quality review organization (EQRO) to provide for an annual, external, and independent review of the quality, outcomes, timeliness of and access to services provided by the MCP.
 The MCP shall participate in annual external quality review which will include but not be limited to the following activities: - a.
 Administrative compliance assessment as required by 42 CFR 438.358 and as specified by ODM. - i.
-Non duplication exemption As allowed by 42 CFR 438.360 and 438.362, an MCP with accreditation from a national organization approved by the Centers for Medicare and Medicaid services may request to be exempted from certain portions of the administrative compliance assessment.
-ODM will inform the MCP when a nonduplication exemption may be requested. - ii.
+Non-duplication Exemption.
+As allowed by 42 CFR 438.360 and 438.362, an MCP with accreditation from a national organization approved by the Centers for Medicare and Medicaid services may request to be exempted from certain portions of the administrative compliance assessment.
+ODM will inform the MCP when a non-duplication exemption may be requested. - ii.
 The EQRO may conduct focused reviews of MCP performance in the following domains which include, but are not limited to: - 1.
-Availability of services - 2.
-Assurance of adequate capacity and services - 3.
-Coordination and continuity of care - 4.
-Coverage and authorization of services - 5.
-Credentialing and re-credentialing of services - 6.
-Sub contractual relationships and delegation - 7.
-Enrollee information and enrollee rights - 8.
-Confidentiality of health information - 9.
-Enrollment and disenrollment - 10.
-Grievance process - 11.
-Practice guidelines - 12.
-Quality assessment and performance improvement program - 13.
-Health information systems
+Availability of services; - 2.
+Assurance of adequate capacity and services; - 3.
+Coordination and continuity of care; - 4.
+Coverage and authorization of services; - 5.
+Credentialing and re-credentialing of services; - 6.
+Sub contractual relationships and delegation; - 7.
+Enrollee information and enrollee rights; - 8.
+Confidentiality of health information; - 9.
+Enrollment and disenrollment;

+- 10. Grievance process;

+- 11. Practice guidelines;

+- 12. Quality assessment and performance improvement program;

+- 13. Health information systems; and

-14. Fraud and abuse
+- 14. Fraud and abuse.

 - b.
-Encounter data studies. - c.
-Validation of performance measurement data. - d.
-Review of information systems. - e.
-Validation of performance improvement projects. - f.
+Encounter data studies.

+- c.
+Validation of performance measurement data.

+- d.
+Review of information systems.

+- e.
+Validation of performance improvement projects.

+- f.
 Member satisfaction and/or quality of life surveys.